 Ridgewood Community High School District 234 is a member of Leyden Area Special Education Cooperative (LASEC).
-Ridgewood High School and its associated districts in LASEC provide programs for students ages 3 through the day before their 22nd birthday.
+Ridgewood High School and its associated districts in LASEC provide programs for students ages 3 through the day before their 22nd birthday unless the student's 22nd birthday occurs during the regular school year, in which case the student is eligible through the end of the school year.